elunna/nerfhack-changelog/README.md

 * Archeologists sometimes crack their whip at animals, scaring them.
 * Archeologists count as *primary spellcasters*, so they benefit from memory bonuses when casting spells.
 * Archeologists can highly enchant fedoras (xNetHack)
+* Arcs are now restricted in axe and spear but can become skilled in shields.

 **Archeologists vs snakes!**
 * Archeologists get a -1 to-hit penalty when fighting snakes (any S class monsters).